Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Ultimately, the decision to initiate, continue, or forgo chemotherapy should be made collaboratively and is ideally consistent with the expected risks and benefits of treatment within the context of the patient's goals of care.
 However, the following reasons independent of the risks and benefits may lead a patient to prefer chemotherapy and are potentially worth exploring:

 The era of personalized medicine has altered this risk/benefit ratio for certain patients.
-Genomic tumor testing is indicated for multiple tumor types, and finding actionable mutations for targeted therapy holds promise for many patients with metastatic cancers.
+Genomic tumor testing is indicated for multiple tumor types.
+Finding actionable mutations for targeted therapy is vital for many patients with metastatic cancers.

 Immune checkpoint inhibitors have revolutionized the standard of care for multiple cancers.
 These drugs are increasingly used in older patients and those with poorer performance status for whom traditional chemotherapy may no longer be appropriate, though they may still be associated with unwanted side effects.
-Predictive factors for whether any given patient will have a significant response to these newer agents are often unclear, making prognostication challenging.[12,13] This uncertainty may lead to questions about when systemic treatment should be stopped and when supportive care only and/or hospice care should begin.
+Predictive factors for whether any given patient will have a significant response to these newer agents are often unclear, making prognostication challenging.[

 The Decision to Enroll in Hospice